BOOK - "Jazz Guitar Chords & Arpeggio

 Colorado, Johnny Smith had achieved virtuoso standing as a jazz guitarist!

-The eclectic Johnny Smith methodology is based on the colorful mosaic of his diverse music passions.
-He has regularly cited Spanish classical guitar player Andres Segovia and French Gypsy jazz guitar innovator Django Reinhardt as his main guitar influences.
+The eclectic Johnny Smith methodology is based on the colorful mixture of his diverse musical passions.
+He has regularly cited Spanish classical guitar maestro Andres Segovia and French Gypsy jazz guitar innovator Django Reinhardt as his main guitar influences.
 A self-taught artist, Johnny Smith developed his powerful technique as a youth playing along with The Chesterfield Supper Club Band on the radio.
-An aspect in his background is the very early hillbilly country music he learned to play as a member of The Fenton Brothers-- his first professional band in 1939.
+An important aspect in his background is the very early hillbilly country music he learned to play as a member of The Fenton Brothers -- his first professional band in 1939.

 History has it that jazz guitar player Johnny Smith picked up

 the guitar at age 5, originally encouraged by his dad who was a five-string

 banjo player, and turned out to be accomplished on the viola, trumpet, and

 violin in addition to the guitar.
 He was likewise an expert arranger and was a